 - Build Civil Society Alliances (Early If Possible): Overbroad foreign influence laws are part of a larger playbook to constrain civil society.
 Where civil society has already developed alliances to oppose these restrictions, it is often easier to rapidly and effectively respond to proposed foreign influence law restrictions.
 In Hungary, for example, a diverse cross-section of CSOs set up a coalition to take action against the 2017 NGO Transparency Law and shrinking civil space broadly.
 They shared knowledge and skills, worked to strengthen the public image of the sector, and increased solidarity against the law.
-In Georgia, civil society was able to effectively reframe the public narrative around the 2023 proposed foreign agents law.
-In many countries, it has been important for CSOs not just to engage with each other but also journalists, private lawyers, social media influencers, law schools, religious organizations, and others within civil society that may be uniquely positioned to help push back against restrictive proposals. - Domestic Government Officials: Certain government officials or members of parliament may be particular allies.
+In Georgia, civil society was able to, at least initially, effectively reframe the public narrative around the 2023 proposed foreign agent law.
+In many countries it has been important for CSOs not just to engage with each other, but also journalists, private lawyers, social media influencers, universities, religious organizations, and others within civil society that may be uniquely positioned to help push back against restrictive proposals. - Domestic Government Officials: Certain government officials or members of parliament may be particular allies.
 Where appropriate, it may be useful to connect with specific like-minded, or swayable, government officials. - Business Community: In some contexts, the business community has mobilized against foreign influence type legislation out of fears it could disrupt trade relationships with other countries or make the country seem like a less safe investment opportunity.
-In Georgia, for example, the U.S. and European Chambers of Commerce released a statement expressing concern over the proposed foreign agents law because it could jeopardize entry into the E.U. - International Organizations and Foreign Governments: In some countries, international organizations or foreign governments, including the European Union, World Bank, the Open Government Partnership, or major donor countries, may be in a position to influence the adoption of a restrictive foreign influence law. - 4.
-Communications Strategy Clear and easy to understand narratives opposing restrictive foreign influence laws are often important for success.
-For example, in Georgia, a restrictive foreign influence law was labeled the "Russia law," and civil society clearly communicated that it would bring the country closer to Russia and further from the E.U.
-In Ukraine, a restrictive foreign influence law was dubbed part of the "dictatorship laws."
-In many countries, it has been useful to provide concrete examples of the negative impact these laws will have and how they undermine or stigmatize ordinary citizens or groups doing beneficial work.
-It can be helpful to have coordination amongst civil society about the most successful messaging for different target audiences to successfully oppose a restrictive law.
+In Georgia, for example, the US and European Chambers of Commerce released a statement expressing concern over the proposed foreign agents law because it could jeopardize entry into the EU - International Organizations and Foreign Governments: In some countries, international organizations or foreign governments, including the European Union, World Bank, the Open Government Partnership, or major donor countries, may be in a position to influence the adoption of a restrictive foreign influence law.